AdrienneCallie13/Week1/README.md

 Learning reflection: I have learned more depth about HTML, CSS, and JavaScript in first week by completing task 1 to 3.
 Not only learned about HTML, CSS, JavaScript, But I also familiarised myself with Vuejs.
-W3schools and Vuejs website really helps me in learning about basic HTML, CSS, JavaScript, and Vuejs.
+W3schools and Vuejs website really help me in learning about basic HTML, CSS, JavaScript, and Vuejs.

 Task 1: I learned about HTML is a mark-up language that determines the structure of web pages at their most basic level.
 HTML instructs browsers how to process content and deliver it to the viewer using tags and attributes.